 The overall deterioration of human rights in The Gambia has led to political tension between the European Union and the Gambian government.
 This could lead to unannounced demonstrations in Banjul and other parts of the country.
 You should avoid all demonstrations and discussing politically sensitive topics.

-Banjul has returned to normal following a gun attack on the President’s residence on 30 December 2014.
-The attack was unsuccessful and a number of suspects were arrested, both in The Gambia and the United States.
-The authorities have increased security surveillance and there are a number of checkpoints currently operating in and around the capital.
+Although Banjul has returned to normal following a gun attack on the President’s residence on 30 December 2014, the authorities have increased security surveillance and there are a number of checkpoints currently operating in and around the capital.
 Expect your vehicle to be searched if you’re stopped by security forces.

 There have been no confirmed cases of Ebola in The Gambia.
 For health advice relating to Ebola, see the National Travel Health Network and Centre website.
 For further details about this outbreak of Ebola, see the World Health Organization website and this map showing the areas affected.

 Although there are no air-travel restrictions with neighbouring Ebola-infected countries, health officials screen all passengers and may refuse entry if there are concerns.